mrchypark/multilinguer/cran-comments.md

 0 errors | 0 warnings | 1 note

-* Remove invalid URLs on readme.
+* Fix invalid URLs on readme from v0.2.3